Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Set Realistic Goals:

 Staying sober begins with goal setting.
-Do not set goals that are unrealistic or way over the top; be grounded and realistic about it.
+Do not set goals that are unrealistic or way over the top; be grounded and realistic about them.
 You can begin by setting specific, measurable, attainable, realistic, and time-bound (S.M.A.R.T) goals.
-These goals are applicable to you and within your grasp.
+These goals apply to you and within your grasp.

 Replace Alcohol With Healthy Alternatives: